mattrussell2/gradescope-autograder/README.md

          ...
 ]
 ```
-All of the tests in the group [set_of_tests] will have these two argv arguments specified, whereby the string "${testname}" will be replaced with the name of the test.
-See example configuration #2 below for further details.
 * Canonicalization of any of the output streams or output files prior to `diff`ing is supported.
 Functions which are used by the autograder in `canonicalizers.py` must:
     * Take four parameters (which will be provided by the autograder)
         1. A string which will contain the student's output from whichever stream is to be canonicalized